-- a.
-Location within the attendance zone of a public school with an academic rating of "Recognized" or "Exemplary" (or comparable rating) by the Texas Education Agency (up to 3 points): - A. 1 points if it is both an elementary school, and either a middle school or high school; or - B. 3 points if it is an elementary school, a middle school, and a high school. - b.
+a.
+Location within the attendance zone of a public school with an academic rating of "Recognized" or "Exemplary" (or comparable rating) by the Texas Education Agency (up to 3 points):

+A. 1 points if it is both an elementary school, and either a middle school or high school; or b.
 A municipality or, if outside of the boundaries of any municipality, a county that has never received a competitive tax credit allocation.
 The application must also comply with all other anti-concentration provisions (2 points for general use/family or supportive housing; 1 point for elderly).